Loay-Ahmed/Graphics-Project/WIKI.md

 ---

+## Code Commenting & Documentation (2024 Update)

+- All major source files, especially `main.cpp` and `storage.cpp`, have been updated with improved comments for clarity and maintainability.
+- **Section headers** now clearly mark major parts of the code (e.g., Drawing Modes, Global State, Utility Functions, Main Entry Point).
+- **Function headers** and **inline comments** explain the purpose and logic of complex or non-obvious code blocks.
+- This makes it easier for new contributors and maintainers to understand, extend, or debug the codebase.

+---

 ## main.cpp Structure (Developer Guide)

 The `main.cpp` file is the core of the application.
 Here is its high-level structure to help with development and extension: